Centre for research in Psychology and Sport Sciences

-The Centre brings together the work of approximately 45 members of academic and research staff, as well as around 75 doctoral-level students, eight of whom are supported by Centre studentships.
-The Centre enjoys collaborative research links with the Hertfordshire Partnership NHS Trust, particularly through links with our Doctorate in Clinical Psychology programme.
-The Centre also supports the development of research impact, for example through links with charities and other user-groups.
+The Centre brings together the work of approximately 45 members of academic and research staff, as well as around 75 doctoral-level students, several of whom are supported by Centre studentships.
+The Centre enjoys collaborative research links with the NHS, universities, businesses and charities.

 The first is human memory, specifically memory for sequences, in relation to which he is engaged in a major programme of joint research with colleagues in Louvain and Gent.
 The second is pro-environmental behaviour change: he has been, and continues to be, involved in a number of innovative projects, in particular the Cube Project.

 He teaches Cognitive Psychology and is experienced in giving public presentations to a variety of audiences.